Useful information for your vacation in Vienna

 Exploring Vienna on foot is for sure one of the best possibilities to catch that very special flair of the city.
 If you like guided city walks you will find plenty of choices on the website of the Vienna Tourist Board .

-The individual facets of the city you will get to know with the tours of Vienna with Locals, simply your very personal Vienna.
+The individual facets of the city you will get to know with the tours of Discover Vienna, simply your very personal Vienna.

 Do you know our Blog?
 Get here many inspirations as well as insiders' tips for your stay in Vienna.